Conservation in Costa Rica

 Although the conservation movement developed in Europe in the 18th century, Costa Rica as a country has been heralded its champion in the current times.
-Costa Rica hosts an astonishing number of species, given its size, having more animal and plant species than the US and Canada combined while being only 250 miles long and 150 miles wide.
+Costa Rica hosts an astonishing number of species, given its size, having more animal and plant species than the US and Canada combined hosting over 500,000 species of plants and animals.
+Despite this, Costa Rica is only 250 miles long and 150 miles wide.
 A widely accepted theory for the origin of this unusual density of species is the free mixing of species from both North and South America occurring on this "inter-oceanic" and "inter-continental" landscape.
-Preserving the natural environment of this fragile landscape, therefore, has drawn the attention of many international scholars.
+Preserving the natural environment of this fragile landscape, therefore, has drawn the attention of many international scholars and scientists.

+MINAE (Ministry of Environment, Energy and Telecommunications) and its responsible for many conservation efforts in Costa Rica it achieves through its many agencies, including SINAC (National System of Conservation Areas), FONAFIFO (national forest fund), and CONAGEBIO (National Commission for Biodiversity Management).